-The article has a substantial impact on scholarly research in both consumer behavior, social psychology, and behavioral economics.
-At the time of writing (July 2024), the article was cited 388 times (according to Google Scholar).
-However, how contagion predicts valuation is not uncontentious.
-Some research suggests that the association account and contagion account are not independent because the latter can be partially explained by the former (Nemeroff & Rozin, 1994; Rozin & Nemeroff, 2002, cited in Fedotova & Rozin, 2018).
-Specifically, imagining the target objects in contact with a contagion source facilitates the formation of an association between the two entities.
-This interaction effect influences the purchase intention of consumers (Fedotova & Rozin, 2018).
-It added to our understanding of how people perceive celebrities and associated property.
-Although much has been said on leveraging celebrities in marketing efforts (e.g., Jaffe & Aaron, 2005; Escalas & Bettman, 2009; Pfarrer et al., 2010), Newman et al. (2011) were among the first to explain the reasons behind the phenomenon.
-They illuminated why people prefer celebrity items by reconciling the association account, market value, and contagion.
+Whether and how contagion predicts valuation is still under debate.
+Some research suggested that the association and contagion accounts are not independent because the latter can be partially explained by the former (Nemeroff & Rozin, 1994; Rozin & Nemeroff, 2002, cited in Fedotova & Rozin, 2018).
+Specifically, imagining the target objects in contact with a contagion source facilitates the formation of an association between the two entities, and the interaction between the two influences the purchase intention of consumers (Fedotova & Rozin, 2018).
+Much research documented the value people give to items associated with celebrities (Jaffe & Aaron, 2005; Escalas & Bettman, 2009; Pfarrer et al., 2010), yet Newman et al. (2011) were among the first to contrast possible reasons underlying the phenomenon, trying to reconcile the association account, perceived market demand, and contagion.

 Follow-up articles include Newman and Bloom (2012), which extended the concepts of celebrity contagion to artwork, showing that perfect duplicates of art are less valuable than the original due to contagion, and Newman and Bloom (2014), which continued to explore the contagion effect with actual auction data, demonstrating that collectors’ willingness to pay is affected by the perceived physical contacts of a celebrity with an object.
 To the best of our knowledge, there are no published direct replications of this article thus far.

-Going beyond scholarly impact, Newman et al. (2011) also has important practical implications.
-Within the commercial context, luxury brands can increase the valuation of their products by highlighting contagion with artistic creators (Dion & Arnould, 2011), original manufacturing locations (Arora et al., 2018; Newman & Dhar, 2014), and the craftsmen (Fuchs et al., 2015).
+Going beyond scholarly impact, the findings by Newman et al. (2011) also hold the potential for practical implications.
+Within the commercial context, luxury brands may increase the valuation of their products by highlighting contagion with artistic creators (Dion & Arnould, 2011), original manufacturing locations (Arora et al., 2018; Newman & Dhar, 2014), and the craftsmen (Fuchs et al., 2015).
 Outside of mainstream commerce, the value of contagion with black metal musicians also motivates dark tourism (Podoshen, 2013).

-Main hypotheses and key findings in the target article
+Main hypotheses and analyses in the target article for replication